 Risks and Rewards of Artificial Intelligence with Cade Metz

-New York Times technology correspondent Cade Metz talks about his new book Genius Makers: The Mavericks Who Brought AI to Google, Facebook, and the World, a nonfiction narrative about the tiny clan of artificial intelligence (AI) visionaries who are rapidly changing our world.
+New York Times technology correspondent Cade Metz talks about his new book Genius Makers: The Mavericks Who Brought AI to Google, Facebook, and the World, a nonfiction narrative about the tiny clan of artificial intelligence (AI) visionaries rapidly changing our world.

 Cade is a technology correspondent covering artificial intelligence, driverless cars, robotics, virtual reality, and other emerging tech.
 Before that, he was a writer at Wired magazine.